-Pros and cons: Your FBA business has access to Amazon’s vast audience.
-Combine your reach with a scalable business model, and you have a profitable venture on your hands.
+Your FBA business has access to Amazon’s vast audience.
+Combine your reach with a scalable business model and you have a profitable venture on your hands.

 How much you can earn: Your earnings will be limited by the amount of capital you have available to spend on inventory.

-How to get started: As a product-based business model, Amazon FBA has a lot of moving parts.
+How to get started: As a product-based business model, Amazon FBA has many moving parts.
 Read our article about how to make money selling on Amazon for guidance on launching and growing a successful FBA business.

 Social Media Management

-Social media is another function that many small businesses don’t have the time or desire to handle on their own.
-Instead, they’ll outsource to an agency or a freelancer (such as you).
-Larger companies still often hire for in-house social media roles, though.
+Social media is a function many small businesses don’t have the time or desire to handle on their own.
+Instead, they’ll outsource to an agency or a freelancer.
+Larger companies often still hire for in-house social media roles, though.

-Both freelance and in-house social media managers will be responsible for posting on various social platforms, responding to customers, crafting strategy, and handling analytics.
+Freelance and in-house social media managers will be responsible for posting on various social platforms, responding to customers, crafting strategy and handling analytics.

-How much you can earn: In-house pay depends on the position.
-Entry-level social media assistants can make $30,000 to $40,000 to start, while a director of growth marketing can make $120,000 or more.
-Freelancers can start out earning $20 to $30 an hour.
+How much you can earn: Freelancers can start out earning $20 to $30 an hour.
 Demonstrate results for clients, and that can climb.
 Starting an agency can help you command higher rates, too.

 Transcriptionists convert live or recorded audio into text.
 Medicine and law are the largest transcription fields, but you can also work for general transcription companies.
-If you’re a fast typist, this will be an easy hustle for you.
+If you’re a fast typist, this is one of the easiest side hustle ideas.

-Pros and cons: Thanks to online platforms that connect you to jobs, little skill is required to launch a transcription hustle.
+Thanks to online platforms that connect you to jobs, little skill is required to launch a transcription side hustle.
 You can get a large volume of work with ease.

 However, transcription has a low earnings ceiling, and it’s not the most exciting work.
 Also, you likely won’t be able to access live transcription work unless you can type at least 70 words per minute.
 Keeping up is hard during live transcription gigs, as the average person speaks at 120 to 150 WPM.